mvolkmann/context-easy/README.md

 Updates to the context state happen asynchronously.
-If multiple context update methods are called in succession, it is likely that on the last change will be retained because it will overwrite the others.
+If multiple context update methods are called in succession, it is likely that only the last change will be retained because it will overwrite the others.

 To address this, all the context update methods return